kevin-cazal/draft-camp-dj/DJ/part3_advanced/workshop/detailed.md

 - **Crossfader**: Smoothly transition between tracks using trigonometry
 - **BPM visualization**: Pulsating circles that react to the beat

-**Real-world analogy**: Think of professional DJ software like Serato or Traktor - they have all these features for professional mixing!

 ### Key Concepts